Debbie Ngarewa-Packer: Ngāti Ruanui and local activism

 Ngarewa-Packer is chief executive of the Ngāti Ruanui iwi.
-She has also been the kaiarataki of Te Rūnanga o Ngāti Ruanui, an organisation that runs healthcare centres in Hāwera and Patea.
+She has also been the kaiarataki of Te Rūnanga o Ngāti Ruanui, an organisation that runs healthcare centres in Hāwera and Pātea.
 She has advocated for Māori health and the environment at a grassroots level for many years.
 In 2004, she rallied more than 250 Taranaki people to join with the foreshore and seabed hīkoi on its way to Wellington.

 Ngarewa-Packer campaigned against seabed mining off the Taranaki coast.
 The Environmental Protection Authority granted a marine discharge consent to mining company Trans-Tasman Resources (TTR) in 2017, but a later High Court decision cancelled these consents.
 In April 2020, the Court of Appeal found that EPA's 2017 decision was not consistent with the law to protect the environment from harmful substances.
 TTR appealed to the Supreme Court, to which Ngarewa-Packer said "We’re annoyed that we may have to go to court for a fourth time as right now our efforts are focused on protecting our community from COVID-19.
 But we are undeterred in our resolve and we will oppose TTR’s application for yet another appeal."
 The Supreme Court's final decision supported the earlier courts in cancelling the consents.

 In 2011, she joined a 10-member independent panel set up by the Government to identify ways to raise the rate of return on Māori-owned assets, and grow Māori contribution to New Zealand's economy.

 Regarding the COVID-19 response, The Spinoff described Ngarewa-Packer in 2020 as "a key voice in the COVID-19 iwi response, not only in analysing and mitigating risks in her own rohe, but in keeping applied pressure on local and central government to include Māori in their risk assessment."